 On my Sony A7III, I set the C2 button to allow me to choose the focal length of any non-native Sony lens I use.
 You absolutely needed to set this for the built in IBIS to work since it needs to know the focal length of the lens to know how much to adjust for shake.
 This information is not electronically transmitted when you are using an “dumb” adapter, which is what many people use.

 I found it funny that many people complained that Sony’s IBIS was “weird” and “jittery” for them.
 When I asked if they set the focal length, they had no idea what I was talking about.
 So, if this is news to you, you’re not alone.

 Sadly, I didn’t find any information about whether I needed to do this for the Fuji X-T4 when I first got the camera and it wasn’t clear in the menu and manual what the Mount Adaptor Setting did.
 In any case, I created settings for each of my Voigtlander lenses and guess what?
 The IBIS was remarkably better.

-5. The Retro MCS Switch Is For Me
+5. The Retro MCS Switch Is A Great Touch

 Unlike the retro shutter speed and iso dials, I like the retro styling of having a physical switch to go between Manual Focus, Continuous Auto Focus and Single Auto Focus.
 One of the general complaints about the Sony Alpha cameras was that their menus were very deep and confusing to use – and I agree.